Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 2021-12-10;  It's not really an ideological note, but as people SHOULD gain some idea of mechanical strategy from reading a book about a game...
 If you use 20% capital subsidies for 1 turn after accumulating a few trillion in reserves, you can get some money onto the less developed financial districts.
 This reduces investment waste in a relative sense.

+2021-12-10; Here's a thought that IS ideological.
+What if the tech trees are all inverted?
+What if their starting points are actually ending points that lead to the invention of the cure for aging?
+This works better for some of the trees than for others, but for instance the Old Imperial tech tree could be a bunch of different starting points that converge on hyperspacial mastery (Miniaturized Gates).
+This wouldn't necessarily invert the flow of the game either, because a galactic society could be very impressed with the end-points and convinced that the climax technologies of the societies that reached for FTL travel are the appropriate starting points for redeveloping collapsed territories.

 ---
 The Much-Reviled Lower Classes